MinadaDehiwala/student-management-system/README.md

 - Prepared statements used for DB operations
 - Session-based access control for admin pages

-## Screenshots (Optional)
-Add your screenshots under an `assets/screenshots/` folder and link them here.

 ## License
-This project is for educational and internal use.
-Add a license file if you plan public reuse.
+This project is for educational purposes.